-RSKMD is a chipset parameter and is applicable when the DESKEW feature of the DS90CR484 is employed.
+RSKMD is a chipset parameter and is applicable when the DESKEW feature of the DS90CR482 is employed.
 It is the difference between the receiver's strobe window and the ideal pulse locations.
 The DESKEW feature adjusts for skew between each data channel and the clock channel.
-This feature is supported up to 80 MHz clock rate.
+This feature is supported up to 80MHz clock rate.
 RSKMD must be greater than the summation of: Transmitter's Pulse Position variance, LVDS Source Clock Jitter (TJCC), and ISI (if any).
 See Figure 14.
-With Deskew, RSKMD is ≥ 25% of TBIT.
+With DESKEW, RSKMD will be a minimum of 25% of TBIT.
 Deskew compensates for interconnect skew which includes PCB traces differences, connector skew and cable skew (for a cable application).
 PCB trace and connector skew can be compensated for in the design of the system.
 Note, cable skew is media type and length dependant.
 Cable length may be limited by the RSKMD parameter prior to the interconnect skew reaching 1 TBIT in length due to ISI effects.